nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

-## ITK eDischarge FHIR Document ##
+## ITK3 eDischarge FHIR Document ##

-The diagram shows the referencing between the profiles in the bundle which make up the ITK eDischarge FHIR Document.
+The diagram shows the referencing between the profiles in the bundle which make up the ITK3 eDischarge FHIR Document.

 When using ITK3 there is an outer bundle structure which is called the [ITK3 send payload bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK3.